IDMNYU/BlinkingBeeping/final.md

 * BOM - what are the materials you need, what is the knowledge you need - _Due Fri Nov 22_
 * beta version of the system due.
 Basic functionality and a prototype must be ready - _Due Fri Dec 6_
 * final project and documentation due - _Due Wed Dec 11_
+  * you will demo your project in class.
+As appropriate, other studnts should be able to use and interact with your project.
+On your class site you need to include the following information in a post (if working in pairs you can share the technical documentation, but each partner needs to write theirt own evaluation):
+    * Clear video illustrating the project working - all the functionality that is complete needs to be demonstrated.
+A 15 second out-of-frame/focus phone video is not sufficoent.
+This should be staged to show the interaction.
+You're all using your hands in your projects, use a tripod or film someone else using it.
+    * A written description of the technical system.
+    * An illustration of your circuit schematic (include all the components and connections)
+    * All your code as a text file or github repo (no screenshots)
+    * A written evaluation of your project.
+Describe what you intended to do, what you actually made, what you would have done differently, articulate if you feel the project was successful or not and why, and what you learned about interaction design from this process.

 Document your work thoroughly online as you go.
 Include details of all phases of the project.